skasim/gm-fabric-jvm/documentation/TwoWaySSL.md

 ### Configure 2-Way SSL

 - Acquire the keystore / truststore jks files.
-- Copy both *.jks to the `etc` dir of the micro-service.
+- Copy both *.jks to the `etc` dir of the microservice.
 - Edit `parameters.config` in `etc` and add the following:

     Keystore: